HaxeFoundation/HaxeManual/content/08-cr-features.md

 ```

 `Strict` and `StrictThreaded` differ in handling of sequential field access.
 In a multi-threaded application sequential access to the same object field may not yeld the same result.
-That means a null check for a field does not provide any guaranties:
+That means a null check for a field does not provide any guarantees:
 ```haxe
 @:nullSafety(StrictThreaded)
 function demo1(o:{field:Null<String>}) {